oracle-devrel/leagueoflegends-optimizer/articles/article5.md

 - Crowd Control score
 - Player level

 You're welcome to make an open source contribution to the repository!
-It's never too late to get into open-source, together with us at Developer Relations @ Oracle.
+It's never too late to get into open-source with us at Developer Relations @ Oracle.

-I really wish you enjoyed reading and learning about League of Legends during this article series, and how we built something truly amazing from scratch in a couple of months.
+I really hope tgat you enjoyed reading and learning about League of Legends in this article series.
+We built something truly amazing from scratch in a couple of months.

 ## How can I get started on OCI?

 Remember that you can always sign up for free with OCI!
 Your Oracle Cloud account provides a number of Always Free services and a Free Trial with US$300 of free credit to use on all eligible OCI services for up to 30 days.
 These Always Free services are available for an **unlimited** period of time.
 The Free Trial services may be used until your US$300 of free credits are consumed or the 30 days has expired, whichever comes first.
-You can [sign up here for free](https://signup.cloud.oracle.com/?source=:ex:tb:::::WWMK211125P00027&SC=:ex:tb:::::WWMK211125P00027&pcode=WWMK211125P00027).
+You can [sign up here for free](https://signup.cloud.oracle.com/?language=en&sourceType=:ow:de:te::::&intcmp=:ow:de:te::::).

 ## Join the conversation!

-If you’re curious about the goings-on of Oracle Developers in their natural habitat, come join us on our public Slack channel!
+If you’re curious about the goings-on of Oracle Developers in their natural habitat, come [join us on our public Slack channel](https://join.slack.com/t/oracledevrel/shared_invite/zt-uffjmwh3-ksmv2ii9YxSkc6IpbokL1g?customTrackingParam=:ow:de:te::::RC_WWMK220210P00062:Medium_nachoLoL5)!
 We don’t mind being your fish bowl 🐠

 ## License

-Written by [Ignacio Guillermo Martínez](https://www.linkedin.com/in/ignacio-g-martinez/) [@jasperan](https://github.com/jasperan), edited by [GreatGhostsss](https://github.com/GreatGhostsss)
+Written by [Ignacio Guillermo Martínez](https://www.linkedin.com/in/ignacio-g-martinez/) [@jasperan](https://github.com/jasperan), edited by [Erin Dawson](https://www.linkedin.com/in/dawsontech/)

 Copyright (c) 2021 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.

-See [LICENSE](../LICENSE) for more details.
+See [LICENSE](https://github.com/oracle-devrel/leagueoflegends-optimizer/blob/main/LICENSE) for more details.